reliablyhq/documentation/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/index.md

 ## Relationships

 Entities at Reliably all have the ability to be related to other entities based on the labels that define those entites.
-As  however, entity relationships at Reliably are always calculated at runtime - we don't require certain things to relate to other things, we allow the user to define a relationship at any point, and then we use that relatiobship accordingly.
+As  however, entity relationships at Reliably are always calculated at runtime - we don't require certain things to relate to other things, we allow the user to define a relationship at any point, and then we use that relationship accordingly.

 ### Labels & Relationships